 Road crashes involving overseas license holders are traumatic for everyone involved and can evoke a strong community response.

-For context, over the 2015 to 2019 period, there were an average of 310 fatal road crashes per year in New Zealand, with an average of 21 of these involving an overseas driver.
-Note that this involvement in the crash did not mean the overseas drivers were at fault.
+Over 2015 to 2019, there were an average of 310 fatal road crashes per year in New Zealand, with an average of 21 of these involving an overseas driver.
+This involvement did not mean the overseas drivers were at fault.